helijoshii/Cliply/README.md

 2. Open your browser and navigate to `http://localhost:5173`.

 ## Live Project URL
-You can view the live project at: [Your Live Project URL](https://cliplyai.netlify.app/)
+You can view the live project at: [Live Project URL](https://cliplyai.netlify.app/)